What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

-Understanding the Automotive PPC Landscape
+Understanding the Automotive PPC Advertising Landscape

 Before launching your first campaign, you need to understand how the automotive parts industry performs in the PPC arena.
 Let's look at some crucial benchmarks that will help set realistic expectations.